-Chassis modules are replacing the legacy NAMUX2.
 Chassis modules are slave I/O drivers controlled by the VECU.
 Chassis modules have expanded functionality and option platform growth in comparison to the previous chassis node.
 There will be two chassis modules with one standard primary chassis module on all trucks and a secondary for optional content.
 The primary and secondary chassis modules will be mounted behind the cab on the stanchion.
-Chassis modules have built-in protections to prevent internal damage, are capable of detecting faults and storing DTC's.
+Chassis modules have built-in protections to prevent internal damage, can detect faults and storing DTC's.
 Chassis modules can also be diagnosed through the DAVIE service tool.